zextras/tech-doc/source/_includes/_adminpanel/le-renew.rst

 Manual renewal
 --------------

-.. hint:: Commands for the manual renew must be issued as the ``zextras`` user.
+.. hint:: Commands for the manual renewal must be issued as the ``zextras`` user.

-The manual renew amounts to launch command :command:`certbot renew` on the Node installing the Proxy Role.
+The manual renewal amounts to launch command :command:`certbot renew` on the Node installing the Proxy Role.

 In case your |product| infrastructure has multiple Proxy Nodes,